 - the unit has an egregious issue, such as smell, dirt, or noise, that was not specifically mentioned by the host

-- the host is acting unacceptably or improperly (i.e., entering your space without your consent)
+- the host is acting unacceptably or improperly (e.g., entering your space without your consent)

 You may be able to get around the 24-hour rule if the issue arises only after a certain time period.
 For example, you move in on a Saturday and all seems fine and dandy — until workers arrive to do construction on the unit next door first thing Monday morning.
 Don’t delay — contact Airbnb as soon as the issue arises and provide documentation in the form of photos, videos, etc.

 In some countries, calling Airbnb isn’t always the fastest resolution method.
-In some cases, I’ve resorted to tweeting to customer service (@Airbnb Help).
+On a few occasions, I’ve resorted to tweeting to customer service (@Airbnb Help).
 I tend to get fairly quick responses on Twitter, probably because my complaint is public, but I make sure to do this only if I can’t get a prompt response from calling.

 7. Remember you’re there to enjoy your stay, not complain.